docker/machine/docs/index.md

    --format, -f 	Format the output using the given go template.
 ```

-By default, this will render all results in a JSON array.
+By default, this will render information about a machine as JSON.
 If a format is
 specified, the given template will be executed for each result.

 Go's [text/template](http://golang.org/pkg/text/template/) package